Relintai/pandemonium_engine_docs/tutorials/plugins/running_code_in_the_editor.md

 ![](img/rotating_in_editor.gif)

+Note:
-.. note:: If you don't see the changes, reload the scene (close it and open it again).
+ If you don't see the changes, reload the scene (close it and open it again).

 Now let's choose which code runs when.
 Modify your `_process()` function to look like this: